Luis Guerrero (baseball): Boston Red Sox

 The Boston Red Sox selected Guerrero out of Chipola College in the 17th round, with the 496th overall selection, of the 2021 Major League Baseball draft.
 He made his professional debut in 2022, and split the season between the rookie–level Florida Complex League Red Sox, Single–A Salem Red Sox, and High–A Greenville Drive.
 In 27 total appearances, Guerrero accumulated a 4–5 record and 3.23 earned run average (ERA) with 59 strikeouts and nine saves in 39 innings of work.

 In 2023, Guerrero was assigned to the Double–A Portland Sea Dogs to begin the year.
-On June 30, 2023, Guerrero was selected to play in the All-Star Futures Game, replacing teammate Shane Drohan, who was sidelined with a calf ailment.
+On June 23, he completed a combined no-hitter alongside Wikelman González and Brendan Cellucci.
+Guerrero was selected to play in the All-Star Futures Game, replacing teammate Shane Drohan, who was sidelined with a calf ailment.
 In September, Guerrero was recognized as the Red Sox's minor league reliever of the year for 2023.
 On the season, he posted a 1.81 ERA with 59 strikeouts and 18 saves in 43 relief appearances for Double–A Portland prior to his promotion.
 In 6 appearances for the Triple–A Worcester Red Sox, he posted a 7.71 ERA with 9 strikeouts and one save in 4 2/3 innings of work.

 Guerrero began the 2024 campaign with Worcester, compiling a 5–3 record and 3.31 ERA with 79 strikeouts over 54 1/3 innings pitched.
 On September 6, 2024, Guerrero was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 9 appearances, Guerrero posted a 0.00 ERA with 9 strikeouts and 0.800 walks plus hits per innings pitched (WHIP).

 Guerrero was optioned to Triple-A Worcester to begin the 2025 season.
-He made 13 appearances for Boston, logging an 0-1 record and 4.15 ERA with 10 strikeouts across 17 1/3 innings pitched.
+He made 13 appearances for Boston, logging an 0–1 record and 4.15 ERA with 10 strikeouts across 17 1/3 innings pitched.
 On June 28, 2025, Guerrero was placed on the injured list due to a right elbow sprain.
 He was transferred to the 60-day injured list on August 2.
 On November 6, Guerrero was designated for assignment by the Red Sox.
 He cleared waivers and was sent outright to Worcester on November 13.